 - 1% hydrocortisone cream can be applied once or twice daily for a week or two.
 Again, intermittent courses may be required for this chronic condition (and continuous use or high doses should be avoided).

 - Topical calcineurin inhibitors such as pimecrolimus cream or tacrolimus ointment may be helpful.
-Evidence suggests these have similar efficacy to steroid creams and antifungal agents[11, 12].
-Use of calcineurin inhibitors may allow sparing of steroid use.
+Evidence suggests these have similar efficacy to steroid creams and antifungal agents.[12, 13] Use of calcineurin inhibitors may allow sparing of steroid use.
 Topical lithium salts have also been shown to be effective (and possibly more so than antifungal creams) but are not available in the UK.

 - For eyelids, consider hygiene methods such as diluted baby shampoo applied with cotton buds and other methods of eyelid hygiene.

 - Oral antifungal medication - azoles (eg, ketoconazole or itraconazole) or others - eg, terbinafine.